 Shopping for perfume is much like shopping for a new wardrobe for the season.
 In the same way you would consider the weather when choosing your outfit of the day, you should also consider the temperature outside when selecting a fragrance to wear.
-Some fragrances work better during the Spring and Summer, while others are better worn during the Fall and Winter seasons.
+Some fragrances work better during the spring and summer months, while others are better worn during fall and winter.

-Lighter clothing is usually worn during spring and summer, while heavy, warm clothing is worn during the Fall and Winter.
-In the same way, lighter, cool fragrances should be worn during warmer seasons, while heavier, warm scents work best during colder months.
-Now that winter is here, I will show you four things to look when searching for the perfect fragrance:
+Lighter clothing is usually worn during spring and summer, while heavy, warm clothing is worn during the fall and winter.
+In the same way, lighter fragrances should be worn during warmer seasons, while heavier, warm scents work best during colder months.
+Now that winter is here, I will show you four things to look when searching for the perfect fragrance.

 1. Base Notes Rule

 Every fragrance consists of top notes, middle notes, and bates notes.
 Top notes are light, fresh, and evaporate the fastest.
 You will smell the top notes in a perfume immediately after it is applied to the skin.
 Any citrus scent would be considered a top note.

 Middle notes are considered the heart of the fragrance, which you will notice after the top notes fade.
 Floral scents like rosemary and lavender are considered middle notes.

 Base notes are the most dominant and are perfect for the winter months.
 They are the heaviest and last much longer than top and middle notes.
 Base notes are warm, rich, and most noticeable after your fragrance dries down.
 Some popular base notes include vanilla, sandalwood, patchouli, and musk.

 2. Go for Sweet

 During the winter, you can’t go wrong with gourmand fragrances.
 Gourmand fragrances are sweet scents that smell similar to desserts; ie: vanilla, chocolate, caramel, cotton candy.